What is Link Exchange?

 Note: Backlinks are one of the most important ranking factors in search engine algorithms, and having high-quality backlinks from relevant websites can help to improve your website's search engine rankings.

-Engaging in manipulative link schemes or exchanging links with low-quality or irrelevant websites can harm your website's reputation and search engine rankings.
+Avoid manipulative schemes or linking with spammy or irrelevant sites.
+Too many low-value links can actually hurt your reputation and search performance.

 Link exchange strategies